The Church of Jesus Christ of Latter-day Saints in Russia: Belarus

-Meetinghouses are located in Minsk and Vitebsk.
-The Minsk Belarus District Branch administers to individuals and families not in proximity of a meetinghouse.
+A meetinghouse is located in Minsk.
+The Russia Moscow Mission Branch administers to individuals and families not in proximity of that meetinghouse.

 Georgia

 Kazakhstan

 In 2000, the LDS Church received official government recognition.
 Russell M. Nelson visited Kazakhstan in September 2003 and dedicated the country.
 He visited Astana where he met with government officials in 2017.

 Kazakhstan is administered through the Russia Yekaterinburg Mission.